-In addition to this SCIP, Kentucky will develop an Annual Progress Report (APR) that will be shared with OEC and other stakeholders to highlight recent accomplishments and demonstrate progress toward achieving the goals and initiatives identified in the SCIP.
-More information on the SCIP APR is available in Section 6.4.
+In addition to this SCIP, Kentucky will develop an Annual Progress Report (APR) or SCIP Snapshot that will be shared with OEC and other stakeholders to highlight recent accomplishments and demonstrate progress toward achieving the goals and initiatives identified in the SCIP.
+More information on the SCIP Snapshot is available in Section 6.4.

 This SCIP is owned and managed by the KWIEC.
 The KWIEC has the authority to and is responsible for making decisions regarding this plan.
 The KWIEC is also responsible for ensuring this plan is implemented and maintained statewide.
-The Kentucky Statewide Interoperability Coordinator (SWIC) is responsible for working with the KWIEC subcommittee and the Public Safety Working Group (PSWG) to draft the content of the SCIP which is then forwarded to the KWIEC for review and approval.
-In http://www.safecomprogram.gov/oecguidancedocuments/continuum/Default.aspx
+The Kentucky Statewide Interoperability Coordinator (SWIC) is responsible for working with the Public Safety Working Group (PSWG) to draft the content of the SCIP which is then forwarded to the KWIEC for review and approval.
+In June of 2016, the SCIP was reviewed by the SWIC and the PSWG and then submitted to the KWIEC for approval.
+The Kentucky SCIP was approved by the KWIEC in August 2016.